2006 Hungarian parliamentary election

 Parliamentary elections were held in Hungary on 9 April 2006, with a second round of voting in 110 of the 176 single-member constituencies on 23 April.
-The Hungarian Socialist Party (MSZP) emerged as the largest party in the National Assembly with 186 of the 386 seats, and continued the coalition government with the Alliance of Free Democrats (SZDSZ).
+The Hungarian Socialist Party emerged as the largest party in the National Assembly with 186 of the 386 seats, and continued the coalition government with the Alliance of Free Democrats.

 It marked the first time a government had been re-elected since the end of Communist rule.
-To date, this is the most recent national election in Hungary not won by Fidesz-KDNP, and the last in which the victorious party did not win a two-thirds supermajority in parliament.
+This was the last national election in Hungary until 2026 not won by Fidesz–KDNP, and the last to date in which the victorious party did not win a two-thirds supermajority in parliament.